adamloving/battlesnake/python-battlesnake/README.md

 ## Running server locally

 Eventually you might want to run your Battlesnake server locally for faster testing and debugging.
-You can do this by installing [Python 3.8](https://www.python.org/downloads/) and running:
+You can do this by installing [Python 3.8](https://www.python.org/downloads/) or above and running:

 ```shell
 python server.py